blab/nextflu/README.md

 * _augur_, which takes a `.fasta` file of flu sequences and builds an annotated phylogeny
 * _auspice_, which displays this annotated phylogeny in an interactive web-based visualization

-Augur build scripts are housed at [nextstrain/augur](https://github.com/nextstrain/augur).
-These produce a series of JSON files that are displayed interactively on the web.
-Currently, the same JSONs produced by augur can be displayed with auspice v1 housed in [this repo](auspice/) or with auspice v2 housed at [nextstrain/auspice](https://github.com/nextstrain/auspice).
-Auspice v1 is live at [nextflu.org](https://nextflu.org) and auspice v2 is live at [nextstrain.org/flu](http://nextstrain.org/flu).
-Auspice v1 still provides greater functionality for influenza, but the intention is to eventually migrate to auspice v2.
+Augur build scripts are housed at [nextstrain/augur](https://github.com/nextstrain/augur) and auspice visualization tool is housed at [nextstrain/auspice](https://github.com/nextstrain/auspice).
+Legacy v1 versions of both `augur` and `auspice` are maintained in this repository for purposes of posterity.

 ## Citation